COSMIC RADIO SCULPTURES - 2017

 Antenna, waves, space.

 Axis Mvndi is a device that sends radio waves in space in order to draw shapes at a cosmic scale.
-By playing on the position of the antennas and emission times, ancient cosmological model are materialized into space and become autonomous forms in infinite movement.
-Axis Mvndi proposes a theoretical and artistic shift on the use of electromagnetic waves through the broadcasting of waves that will never be received.
+By playing on the position of the antenna and emission times, ancient cosmological model are materialized into space and become autonomous forms in infinite movement.
+Axis Mvndi proposes a theoretical and artistic shift on the use of the electromagnetic spectrum through the broadcasting of waves that will never be received.
 They are used for their greater specificity: their traveling at the speed of light.

 The installation is centered around a motorized 2m parabolic dish antenna.
 This antenna is rotating continuously, broadcasting waves in the desired direction to achieve the drawing of a cosmological form.
 On a wall, a video projection follows in real time the course of waves accompanied by technical information.
 Anthropological and scientific documentation on cosmological representations is displayed on another wall.

 The antenna, mounted on a rotor, is oriented horizontally and vertically according to the shape of the cosmological model executed.
 The installation plays on the orientation of the antenna and the duration of emission of the wave, depending on the position and the orientation of the place of broadcasting on Earth: the movement of the antenna is superimposed on the ovement of the earth.
 This movement is the only apparent action and inscribes the broadcast in a reality perceptible to the visitor.
 A model is broadcasted permanently in the installation.
-Depending on its complexity, the process lasts between a few minutes and a few hours.
+Depending on its complexity, the process lasts between a few minutes and half an hour.
 At the end of the process, a new model is chosen randomly, the video projection is updated and a new sculpture begins.

 A video projection displays and explains the current process.
 This projection makes it possible to visualize the model that Axis Mvndi is reproducing and the path of the waves already emitted to realize it.
 On the side, a series of technical information makes it possible to contextualize the emission: estimated duration of the realization, pointing of the antenna, position of the Earth ...